felix-seifert/swedish-event-planners/README.md

 which means that a software project can barely inf an end.
 Some refactoring ideas can be seen on the [page of our issues](https://github.com/felix-seifert/swedish-event-planners/issues).

+## Pair Programming

+The approach of developing in pairs helps a lot too deal with huge difference concerning knowledge; as a developer you can benefit greatly by being thought the development skills and knowledge of the other developer.
+Also, the whole process is improved by combining different ways of thinking.
+As it might be more time-consuming because two developers have to work at the same time, so much less communication is needed after the implementation that it can be considered as better.

 ## Metaphor

 To convince other, non-technical people of the own programme or project, a metaphor is needed to outline the project